 Watching through sensors

-To clean successfully a room, a robot wants to move freely through space while staying out of trouble.
+To clean a room successfully, a robot wants to move freely through space while staying out of trouble.
 However, they can’t see the world the way we do, even if there is a camera onboard.
 As a substitute, they use different sensors to detect obstacles, barriers, or other hazards.
 Also, they measure how far they’ve traveled, and discover new areas to cover.

 Actually, these sensors trigger programmed characteristics that decide how the robot responds and how a robot vacuum navigates home.
 Overall, just which sensors a robot vacuum uses and how a robot vacuum navigates home or work can vary by manufacturer companies and model, but these are ordinary to all.